liguanlue/HTF-TP/README.md

 ### Processing data
 Please donwload the raw datasets and run the following command to process data

 '''
 python utils/data_process.py
 '''

 ### Training
 Run the following command to train our model

 '''
 python scripts/training_loop.py
 '''

 ### Evaluation
-Run the following command to evaluate the performance:
+Run the following command to evaluate the performance

 '''
 python scripts/test_pretrained_model.py
 '''